 Best Time to Travel to Switzerland

-Switzerland has four distinct climates: warm, semi-humid summers, and cold, snowy winters.
+Switzerland has warm, semi-humid summers, and cold, snowy winters.

-Summer in Switzerland (June-August) is usually considered the peak season as the European holidays have begun and the majority of trails are open; higher alpine trails should be free of snow by July.
-Prices during this period will be predictably higher and everywhere will be crowded.
+Summer in Switzerland (June-August) is usually considered the peak season as the European holidays have begun and the majority of trails are open.
+Higher alpine trails should be free of snow by July.
+Prices during this period will be higher and everywhere will be crowded.

 Winter (December-March) is ski season in Switzerland, which means that the cities will be emptier, and the resorts will be jam-packed.
 This time is usually best for those trying to backpack Switzerland on a budget as most urban accommodation will be cheaper.
 The ski resorts, on the other hand, will be at their most expensive of the year.